02 Apr Whats Up – April 2022

 Moon – Earth Relations

-Mars is visible in the evening sky, near Taurus
+Jupiter is visible in the morning sky near Pisces

-Jupiter and Saturn are visible in the morning sky, near Capricornus
+Saturn is visible in the morning sky and is located near Capricornus

 Some easy to identify bright stars

 Sirius: brightest star in the night sky, located in Canis Major

 Regulus: blue–white star and the brightest star in Leo

 The New Moon occurs on the 1st of April at 08h24.
 The First Quarter falls on the 9th of April at 08h47 and the Full Moon occurs on the 16th of April at 20h55.
 The Last Quarter falls on the 23rd of April at 13h56.
 This month has a second New Moon, which occurs on the 30th of April at 22h28.

 The Moon will be at apogee (furthest from Earth) at a distance of about 404 438 km on the 7th of April at 21h10.
 On the 19th of April, the Moon will be at perigee (closest approach to the Earth) at a distance of about 365 143 km at 17h13.